220pmc/Batch-Renamer-for-Windows/README.md

 Otherwise, enjoy using the program.

 # Instruction
+Note: If you enter an invalid input, the program will ask you to input your option again.

 ***Step 1***: From the menu, choose the function that you want to perform and enter the corresponding number followed by enter.
 ***Step 2***: Type **y** to confirm or **n** to deny.
 (Not case sensitive)
-If you enter an invalid input, the program will ask you to input your option again.

 ***Step 3***: Enter the source directory path.
 Please do not include single or double qoutes.
 ***Step 4 - 5***: Type **y** to confirm or **n** to deny.
 (Not case sensitive)